 The APA style doesn’t use a bibliography.
 Endnotes are only used when content needs further explanation that doesn’t fit into the body of the work or if copyright information needs to be explained.

 In this style, endnotes are used for in-text citations with superscript numbers.
 Endnotes will typically be accompanied by a bibliography.

 While this style typically opts for the footnote method, endnotes can be used for referencing the in-text citations.
 These will consist of full citations that include page numbers much like the Turabian style.

 All the Notes

 Letting readers know where your information comes from is important.
 That’s why styles have so many different ways that you can do it.
-Endnotes are just one way that you might show readers or professors where your exceptional theories were created.
+Endnotes are just one way that you might show readers or professors how you created your exceptional theories.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?